 Outdoor Swimming Pools at Skarpe Nord

 For anyone looking for somewhere to swim and who doesn’t want to do so in the river or to leave Kungälv, there are a few options left.
-One of these is the outdoors swimming pools at Skarpe Nord.
+One of these is the outdoor swimming pools at Skarpe Nord.
 The area is managed by the local swimming association and the local handball club.

 The central streets can by themself sometimes be a sight.
 In Kungälv the center includes shops, cafés, and restaurants on a handful of streets.